-• if Mr. Fitzgerald resigns or if we terminate his employment for good cause, we have no severance obligation.
-"Good Cause" is defined as (1) continued or repeated failure, refusal or inability to substantially perform his duties or to comply with reasonable directives of our board of directors, (2) a willful or intentional act or omission in breach of his fiduciary duty to Allegro that results in a substantial disadvantage to Allegro, (3) knowingly aiding a competitor to the detriment of Allegro, (4) knowingly making unauthorized disclosures to third parties of material confidential or proprietary information of Allegro, (5) inability to perform his duties for more than three months in the aggregate during any twelve month period due to illness, chemical dependency or other incapacity, or (6) conviction of, or pleading guilty to, a felony:

-- if we terminate Mr. Fitzgerald's employment for reason without Good Cause, we are obligated to pay Mr. Fitzgerald an amount equal to two hundred percent (200%) of the sum of (a) his annual base salary on the date that notice of termination is given and (b) the average annual bonus compensation paid to Mr. Fitzgerald during the two-year period preceding such notice of termination.
-One year of such base salary will be paid over a one-year period following such notice of termination and the remainder of the severance payment will be paid in a lump sum within fifteen days following the date of such notice of termination: - Mr. Fitzgerald will be entitled to participate without cost in our medical benefits program for a one-year period following the date of the notice of termination; and - Mr. Fitzgerald's stock options, restricted stock awards or any other benefit or award will vest on the date of the notice of termination and all such options, benefits or awards will be immediately exercisable and the restriction period under any restricted stock awards will lapse.
+- if Mr. Fitzgerald resigns or if we terminate his employment for good cause, we have no severance obligation.
+"Good Cause" is defined as (1) continued or repeated failure, refusal or inability to substantially perform his duties or to comply with reasonable directives of our board of directors, (2) a willful or intentional act or omission in breach of his fiduciary duty to Allegro that results in a substantial disadvantage to Allegro, (3) knowingly aiding a competitor to the detriment of Allegro, (4) knowingly making unauthorized disclosures to third parties of material confidential or proprietary information of Allegro, (5) inability to perform his duties for more than three months in the aggregate during any twelve month period due to illness, chemical dependency or other incapacity, or (6) conviction of, or pleading guilty to, a felony; - if we terminate Mr. Fitzgerald's employment for reason without Good Cause, we are obligated to pay Mr. Fitzgerald an amount equal to two hundred percent (200%) of the sum of (a) his annual base salary on the date that notice of termination is given and (b) the average annual bonus compensation paid to Mr. Fitzgerald during the two-year period preceding such notice of termination.
+One year of such base salary will be paid over a one-year period following such notice of termination and the remainder of the severance payment will be paid in a lump sum within fifteen days following the date of such notice of termination; - · Mr. Fitzgerald will be entitled to participate without cost in our medical benefits program for a one-year period following the date of the notice of termination; and - Mr. Fitzgerald's stock options, restricted stock awards or any other benefit or award will vest on the date of the notice of termination and all such options, benefits or awards will be immediately exercisable and the restriction period under any restricted stock awards will lapse.

-Agreement with the Vice President and Chief Financial Officer
+Severance Agreement with the Vice President and Chief Financial Officer

-Mark A. Feragne, our Vice President and Chief Financial Officer, is currently entitled to severance pay under our severance policy available to executive employees as described under "-Severance Policy for Other Named Executives."
-Prior to the completion of this offering, we expect to enter into a severance agreement with Mr. Feragne.
-The terms of this agreement have been determined following a review of severance agreements for chief financial officers of semiconductor and high technology companies with revenues which are comparable to ours.
-We expect this severance agreement to include the following terms:
+We entered into a severance agreement with Mark A. Feragne, our Vice President and Chief Financial Officer, in October 2007.
+The terms of this agreement were determined following a review of severance agreements for chief financial officers of semiconductor and high technology companies with revenues which are comparable to ours.
+The following summarizes the severance provisions included in such severance agreement: